TanjaKec/datachallenge/content/day1/StatsConcepts/_index.en.markdown

 In this section you will be introduced to a set of concepts that enable data to be explored with the **objective**

 * of summarising and understanding the main features of the variables contained within the data and
-* to investigate the nature of any linkages between the variables that may exist.
+* to investigate the nature of any linkages between the variables that may exist

 The starting point is to understand **what data is**.

 * What is the **population**?
 * Why do we use **samples**?

-Can you provide a formal definition about the population and the sample? 😁
+Can you provide a formal definition of the population and the sample? 😁

 *The population is the set of all people/objects of interest in the study being undertaken.*